Reciprocity (cultural anthropology): Reciprocity and kinship distance

-This typology of reciprocal exchange was developed by Sahlins in relation to the domestic mode of production (i.e. 'stone age economics') and hence should be contrasted with the 19th century armchair conceptions of 'primitive communism.'
+This typology of reciprocal exchange was developed by Sahlins in relation to the domestic mode of production (i.e. 'Stone Age economics') and hence should be contrasted with the 19th-century armchair conceptions of 'primitive communism.'
 Within this same domestic mode of production, the degree of social distance – kinship in particular – affects the kind of reciprocity.
 Since kinship is the major way in which these societies are organized, nonkin (strangers) are viewed negatively.
 A general model of reciprocity must recognize that the closeness of the kin tie will vary according to the type of kinship system.
 In so far as kinship also determines residence, kinship closeness may also translate into spatial closeness.
 Hence one finds generalized reciprocity within the household-kinship group, balanced reciprocity within a spatial community, and negative reciprocity with outsiders (i.e. outside the community).
-The kind of reciprocity reflects the moral nature of the social relationship, hence morality is not universal, but dependent on social distance.
+This kind of reciprocity reflects the moral nature of the social relationship, hence morality is not universal, but dependent on social distance.
 Sahlins' model thus views reciprocity as socially, morally and economically structured and "the structure is that of kinship-tribal groups" not a universalizing moral ethic.

 Reciprocity and kinship rank

 With rank come privileges.
 However, in traditional societies "social inequality is more the organization of economic equality.
-Often, in fact, high rank is only secured or sustained by o'ercrowing generosity."
+Often, in fact, high rank is only secured or sustained by overcrowing generosity."
 Rank is usually generational, with elders having seniority, but still held by the bounds of close kinship.
 Generalized reciprocity by such elders may be a "starting mechanism" for more general hierarchy, by placing many in the giver's debt.
 This leads to the question, "when does reciprocity give way to redistribution."
 Sahlins argues that chiefly redistribution is not different in principle and nothing but a highly organized form of kinship-rank reciprocity.

 Reciprocity in market-based societies

 David Graeber argues, in contrast, that balanced gift exchange and market exchange have more in common than normally assumed.
 Since both are balanced, the social relationship created through the sense of debt and obligation is constantly in danger of being ended by the return gift/exchange.
 He thinks it better to contrast "open" and "closed" reciprocity.
 Open reciprocity "keeps no accounts because it implies a relation of permanent mutual commitment."
 This open reciprocity is closed off precisely when it is balanced.
-Thought of in this way, we can see the relationship as a matter of degree, more or less open or closed.
+Through this method, we can see the relationship as a matter of degree, more or less open or closed.
 Closed reciprocity of gifts is most like market exchange.
 It is competitive, individualistic and may border on barter.